SciSciCollective/pyscisci/README.md

 ## Computational Requirements

 Currently, the ``pySciSci`` is built ontop of pandas, and keeps entire dataframes in working memory.
-We have found that most large-scale analyzes require more computational power and RAM than available on a typical personal computer.
-Consider running on a cloud computing platform (Google Cloud, Microsoft Azure, Amazon Web Services, etc).
+We have found that most large-scale analyzes can be performed on a personal computer with extended RAM.
+If you dont have enough computational power, consider a smaller database (DBLP or APS), or running on a cloud computing platform (Google Cloud, Microsoft Azure, Amazon Web Services, etc).

-ToDo: explore Dask and pySpark implemenations for multiprocessing.
+We also support basic Dask implemenations for multiprocessing.
+[An example notebook can be found here.](/examples/Getting_Started/Getting%20Started%20with%20a%20Dask%20Example.ipynb)

 ## Contributing
 See the [contributing guide](/CONTRIBUTING.md) for detailed instructions on how to get started with our project.